jm961/DevPath/src/pages/privacy.md

 This Policy describes how we handle personally identifiable information ("Personal Data") we collect when you use the Platform.
 It doesn’t apply to services we don’t own or control.
 We collect different categories of Personal Data to operate and improve the Platform, create and manage accounts, communicate with you, fulfill requests, and analyze usage.
 We only share Personal Data as described in this Policy.

 Consistent with our Terms of Service, we do not knowingly collect information from children under 13.
 If you are under 13, do not register or send us Personal Information.
 If we learn that we’ve collected information from a child under 13, we will delete it.
-If you believe a child has provided us information, contact us at jeanmicheleid@gmail.com.
+If you believe a child has provided us information, contact us at contact@devpath.sh.

 ## Can devpath.sh modify this Privacy Policy?